Classroom Schedule & Registration

 - be fluent in English (written and spoken)

 - have a computer (or access to one) and an email address to receive communications from program coordinator

 - complete and submit VMG's Grant Writing Training Program Registration Form with payment

 Schedules, Fees & Registration

-To register for the 8-course program or individual courses, please complete and submit the VMG Grant Writing Training Program Registration Form and make payment.
+To register for the 8-course program complete and submit the VMG Grant Writing Training Program Registration Form and make payment.
 It's that easy!
 There is no application process required.
 Registration continues until classes are full.
-Walk-in registration on the day of class is permitted only if there is space in the class and you call in advance to confirm a spot in the class.
-Completed registration forms can be mailed to Volunteer Management Group, 244 Fifth Avenue, Suite #200, New York, NY 10001 sent via fax to 917-456-3449 or scanned and emailed to the email address on the registration form.
-Volunteer Management Group's address and fax number are on the form.
-Please email admin (at) volunteermanagementgroup.com with questions or to confirm that the form and payment have been received.
+Walk-in registration on the day of class is not permitted.
+Registration must be completed by the deadline noted on the registration form.
+Completed registration forms can be mailed to Volunteer Management Group, faxed to 917-456-3449 or scanned and emailed to the email address on the registration form.
+Please email certificate (at) volunteermanagementgroup.com with questions or to confirm that your registration form and payment have been received.

 Registration for Individual Courses

 Cancellation Policy: No Refunds

 Registration is first come, first served.
 Space is limited.
 Due to space arrangements all payments are final.
 No refunds possible.
-Cancellations can transfer to the same course/program in the next series, registration fee applies.
+Students having cancellations or missed classes will receive access to an online recording of the class.
 Cancellation policy applies to online and classroom programs.

 This is a non-credit training program.
-While grades will not be given, students are offered the option to meet "VMG Challenge Assignments" assigned for each course by completing the challenge and submitting work to the instructor for feedback and critique.
+While grades will not be given, students are expected to work on "VMG Challenge Assignments" that are assigned for each course.
+Students should plan on spending an additional hour or two each week outside of class time to work on completing the challenge assignement.
+Work should be submitted to the program coordinator or instructor for feedback and critique.
 Instructors will only review work on a timely basis at the time the course is taught (not after you finish the series).
+Specific instructions for the challenge assignments will be provided after you have registered.

 Students are required to be professional and, as a courtesy to the instructor and other students, be punctual in attending class.
 If absence is to occur, the student is responsible for notifying VMG.
 Each instructor maintains and submits attendance records for each class.

 Completing Your Training and Earning Your Certificate